 Ensure that each illustration has a caption.
 Supply captions separately, not attached to the figure.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.

 Please submit tables as editable text and not as images.
 Tables can be placed either next to the relevant text in the article, or on separate page(s) at the end.
 Number tables consecutively in accordance with their appearance in the text and place any table notes below the table body.
 Be sparing in the use of tables and ensure that the data presented in them do not duplicate results described elsewhere in the article.
-Please avoid using vertical rules.
+Please avoid using vertical rules and shading in table cells.
 Reference style

 All references must be cited in the text as (Author et al, year), e.g. "In an earlier paper (Smith et al., 1986) argues that …" or "On the other hand, Smith et al. (1988) have reported that …".
 More than one reference: "… (Smith et al., 1986; John et al., 1990) ….